In the chaos

 is able to do anything.

-Yes the story is ambiguous.
+story is ambiguous.

 Yes there are unanswered questions.